paperclip-ui/paperclip/README.md

 ### The DSL

-The DSL can be thought of like content of a design file.
-They're meant to be created visually, but can also be written by hand.
-These files are readable because _I_ think that it makes it easier for things like version control, code reviewing, and other QA stuff.
+The DSL can be thought of like a design file.
+It's in a DSL format because I believe that it makes it easier for things like version control, code reviewing, and other QA stuff.
 That and sometimes it's just nicer to write UIs by hand.
-I don't want being stuck using the design tool all the time!

 Design-wise, the DSL hopes to remove some of the gotchas around HTML and CSS (e.g: selectors, globals, style collisions) by introducing _different_ syntax for styling elements.
 The DSL is also a _reflection_ of an ideal user experience similar to Figma and other design tools, hoping to create an inviting and intuitive experience for people who are mostly living in those spaces.